moimael/caveman/README.md

 Make sure to create "reuseable" components with a well crafted api.

 The components should work as expected both in a desktop and mobile environment.

+## Tips

+At Universal Avenue we appreciate functional programming, we are especially fond of the concept of functional composition when it comes to React components.
+So much, in fact, that we created `react-compose` to make this easier.

+In closing, small encapsulated pieces of logic that make sense in a larger context is the way to impress us.